bw2/bw2.github.io/2023-07-31-adjacent-repeats-in-expansion-hunter-catalogs.md

 - For ~85% of loci, adding adjacent loci didn't change the ExpansionHunter genotype.
 - In ~7% of loci, adding adjacent repeats changed the ExpansionHunter genotype by 3 or more repeats.
 - For these 7% of loci, introducing adjacent repeats improved the genotype quality for 36% of loci, and reduced the genotype quality in 10% of loci (based on manual review).
+- When running `add_adjacent_loci_to_expansion_hunter_catalog.py`, 20 is a reasonable value for `--max-distance-between-adjacent-repeats`.